 Augustana Faculty has a residential policy that requires all students under the age of 21 to live in residence for their first year unless an approved exception has been granted.
 Information on this policy can be found at: www.augustana. ualberta.ca/services/residence/.
-See also §§12.7 and 54.2.
+See also §§12.7 and 55.2.

-15.3.1 Bachelor of Arts
+Bachelor of Arts 15.3.1

-- (2) Three subjects from Group A or C (see additional requirements below for specific majors and minors) - (3) A subject from A, B, C or Physical Education 30, Aboriginal Studies 30, or other approved 30-level subject.
+- (1) English Language Arts 30-1 - Three subjects from Group A or C (see additional requirements below for specific majors and minors) - A subject from A, B, C or Physical Education 30, Aboriginal Studies 30, or other approved 30-level subject.
 A maximum of two 30-level Language other than English subjects may be presented for admission.

-Mathematics 30-2 is acceptable for admission as a Group C subject, though some majors require Pure Mathematics 30 or Mathematics 30-1 as a prerequisite for courses (see notes below).
-Only one of Mathematics 30-1 or Mathematics 30-2 may be presented for admission.
+Mathematics 30-2 is acceptable for admission as a Group C subject, though some majors require Mathematics 30-1 as a prerequisite for courses (see Notes below).
+Only one of Mathematics 30-1 or Mathematics 30-2 may be presented for admission